aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ### Filters

 The final section we will cover will be filters.
-While there are an enormous amount of filters available, we will just cover a very common one, the `ipaddr` filter.
-In a simple explanation, the `ipaddr` filter takes a full IP address and subnet mask, and strips off just the mask, with the end result being only the address.
+Filters are built in functions that apply some task to a variable you may substitute in.
+While there are many filters available, we will cover two common ones, the `ipaddr` and `join` filters.

+#### IPADDR()

+In a simple explanation, the `ipaddr` filter has various operations allowing you to manipulate a prefix or network and obtain certain information about it.
 This can be helpful in an instance where you are using a full prefix and mask in your data model and don't want to create a new, duplicate, key-value pair mapping to be called.

+The following are some of the functions availble within the **ipaddr()** filter:

+`address:` When using a prefix in x.x.x.x/yy notation, this filter will pull only the address portion.

+`network:` This filter will calculate the network ID of a given prefix.

+`netmask:` This filter will expand out the subnet mask from /yy notation.

+`broadcast:` This filter will calculate the broadcast address of a given prefix.

+`size:` This filter will calculate the size of a subnet based on the subnet mask.

+`range_usable:` This filter finds the range of usable addresses within a subnet.

-To illustrate this, we will use a very simple example for showing the IP address of the interface run against a single device, **spine1**.
+To illustrate this, we will use a simple example for showing the IP info of these two interfaces run against a single device, **spine1**.

 The data model is as follows: